 History of VMU

 Vytautas Magnus University (VMU), established in 1922 (re-established in 1989), is one of the most liberal and modern universities in Lithuania.
-Its well-deserved reputation is built on pursuing liberal studies policy, seeking and establishing successful international relations with other universities all over the world.
+Its well-deserved reputation is built on pursuing policies of liberal studies and establishing successful international relations with other universities all over the world.
 It is an open university where traditions and innovations meet and complement each other.

 The inception of Vytautas Magnus University coincided with the birth of Lithuanian statehood.
 Having declared the country‘s political independence on February 16th in 1918, the key figures of Lithuanian enlightenment considered it a high priority task to establish a University of Lithuania.
 Four years later, the University of Lithuania was opened and remained the only Lithuanian school of higher education during the interwar period.
 Since its very first years, it remained a vitally important hotbed for cultural, scientific and modern national ideas.
 When the 500th anniversary of the death of Grand Duke Vytautas Magnus was commemorated in 1930, the University of Lithuania was renamed to honour his name and the occasion.